Explicit rank bounds for cyclic covers

 The second step uses the fact that $M$ is hyperbolic and $S$ is not a fiber or semi-fiber to show that $\Psi_k$ is not homotopic into $\Psi_{k+2}$ in $S$ as long as $\Psi_k \neq \emptyset$.
 Therefore eventually $\Psi_k = \emptyset$, and homotopies expire in finite time.

-For various reasons, the versions of this argument that appear in \cite[\S 4]{CooLo}, \cite[\S2]{TaoLi}, and \cite[\S 5]{BCSZ} do not require accounting for solid torus components of the characteristic submanifold.
+For various reasons, previous versions of this argument do not require accounting for solid torus components of the characteristic submanifold.
 However, homotopies through $M$ of curves in $S$ may indeed pass through such solid tori.
 The difficulty in extending the standard argument to accommodate this is that the time-$0$ map of a homotopy through such a component may not determine the time-$1$ map.

 We sidestep this issue, producing the $\Psi_k$ by adding judiciously chosen annuli to a sequence $\{\Phi_k\}$ of subsurfaces of $S$, identified in \cite{BCSZ}, that carry time-$0$ maps of ``large'' homotopies (see Definition \ref{large'n'stuff}) with target $(M,S)$.
 Indeed, many of the results of Sections \ref{essential} and \ref{shorter cylinders} rely on and directly extend work in \cite{BCSZ}.
 We indicate when this is so and cross-reference precisely.